-As at 31 December 2022, the recoverable amount has been determined based on value-in-use calculation.
-The calculation of value-in-use used cash flow projections based on financial budgets approved by the Board of Directors covering a four-year period.
-Cash flows beyond the four-year period are extrapolated using estimated weighted average growth rate of 2.0% (2021: 2.0%) which does not exceed the long-term average growth rate for the business in which the CGU operate.
-The cash flows are discounted using pre-tax discount rate of 19.83% (2021: 21.29%), which reflect specific risks relating to the relevant business.
+As at 31 December 2023, the recoverable amount has been determined based on value-in-use calculation.
+The calculation of value-in-use used cash flow projections based on financial budgets approved by the board of directors covering a four-year period.
+Cash flows beyond the four-year period are extrapolated using growth rate of 2.0% (2022: 2.0%) which does not exceed the long-term average growth rate for the business in which the CGU operate.
+The cash flows are discounted using pre-tax discount rate of 20.16% (2022: 19.83%), which reflect specific risks relating to the relevant business.
 Other key assumptions for the value-in-use calculation relate to revenue growth rate and gross profit margin for the four-year budget period, which take into account the CGU's historical performance, existing backlog contracts, pipelines and the management's business development plan built upon industry trends.